 Can I take a student loan to study in UK?

-Currently, there are some scholarships programs which deliver financial support for international students like Chevening Scholarships, The Commonwealth Scholarships and Fellowships Plan and Scholarships for international students who want to study in UK.
+Currently, there are some scholarships programs which deliver financial support to international students like Chevening Scholarships, The Commonwealth Scholarships and Fellowships Plan and Scholarships for international students who want to study in UK.

 Join 22,141 other students interested in studying in UK and get regular emails sent to your inbox with helpful articles about studying in UK, latest news and many scholarship opportunities...